GSA/piv-guides/pages/template-2.md

 **FIX ALERTS AND LINKS**

-{% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}

 Thank you for your interest in creating a FICAM Guide!
-We welcome your contribution to solving a PIV, FPKI, or FICAM-Arch technical issue!
+We welcome your contribution to solving a PIV, FPKI, or FICAM-Arch technical issue.

+{% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing_ page!" content="The _Contributing_ page provides terms and conditions and other important instructions." %}

-This **Contributor's Template** will gives some helpful steps to get you started on your new FICAM guide.
+The purpose of this **Contributor's Template** is to help you get you started on your new FICAM guide.

-Click on one of these links to go to a specific section:
+After reading the _Contributing_ page, it is recommended that you read this entire _Contributor's Template_.
+If you want to go to a specific section, click on one of the links below:

   * [**Select a Topic for Your Guide**](#select-a-topic-for-your-guide)
   * [**Create a GitHub Account**](#create-a-github-account)